kevinburke/hulk/README.md

 new objects.
 This takes a few different values.

     - "all" - allow the user to edit everything.
 This is the default.
-    - "values-only" - only allow the user to edit the leaf nodes
+    - "values-only" - only allow the user to edit the leaf nodes.
+Keys cannot be added or modified.
     - "no-append" - User can edit keys and values, but can't add or delete nodes from the object.

+This function is currently unimplemented.

 - **emptyString (string)** - Serialize an empty text input field back into JSON using the empty string (`""`) instead of `null`.
 Defaults to `false`.